 WINDOWS LIVE WRITER

-Optional: Go to somewhere like Google and sign up for a free email account so you can access Google Drive.
-There are many other options out there, too.
-You can store documents and photos online and direct your blog followers there to download them if you prefer; and also in a higher resolution that your blog may offer.
-It also saves clogging up your blog cache (storage).
+Store your high resolution documents and photos in a separate online cloud storage site and direct your followers there to download them, and put a smaller sample on your web site.
+It saves clogging up your blog cache storage.
 Think of it like an extra storeroom just out the back.
 If you are mainly writing and only using pictures to decorate your blog, you probably won’t need it.
 And that reminds me…

 Copyright: This is very serious stuff.
 Content theft is basically when someone is using your content without your permission and/or not giving you attribution.
 I’m still working out ‘blog etiquette’ (there are quite a few unwritten rules) but the safest approach is this:

 Quotes: If you quote someone else’s work, use “block quotes” and provide a link back to where you found it.
 And there is a limit as to how much you can quote.
-Opinions seem to differ (even between lawyers) and it seems to be something that may need to be discussed within a legal court setting, so be cautious with that one.
+Opinions seem to differ (even between lawyers) and it seems to be something that may need to be discussed within a legal court setting, so it is best to be cautious with that one.

 CATEGORIES AND TAGS